Bryan Murray (ice hockey): Health and death

 In July 2014, the Senators website announced Murray was diagnosed with cancer and was undergoing treatment.
 On November 13, 2014, Murray announced he had stage 4 colon cancer, which had spread to his liver and lungs.
 He said "there is no cure for me at this point" and that he may have had cancer for up to ten years before its detection.

 On August 12, 2017, Murray died of colon cancer at the age of 74, three years after he was diagnosed.
+His funeral was held in his hometown at the Shawville United Church and a Celebration of Life was held at the Canadian Tire Centre.
+Murray was survived by his wife Geri (née Sutton), daughters Heide and Brittany, and granddaughters Emma and Addie.

 The Senators wore a decal on the side of their helmets in his memory for the 2017–18 season, a red circle, inside of which are his initials, years of birth and death, and a brief description of him as a "family man, friend, coach, and mentor."
 Senators' goaltender Craig Anderson unveiled a new mask for the 2018-19 season which featured Murray's likeness on the left side with the caption "1942-2017".
 Designed by Sylvie Marsolais, the mask design was Anderson's way of thanking the man who brought him to Ottawa in 2011.
 "My career took a turn for the better once I met Bryan," said Anderson.